 Ocean Prime Warm Butter Cake Recipe

 If you’ve never experienced Ocean Prime, it’s an upscale chain of chic, American restaurants and lounges that puts a modern spin on the old steakhouse.
-I know that most people visit this beloved steak and seafood chain for the prime cuts and Lobster Bisque.
-But for those are smart enough to eat lightly and save room for dessert, Ocean Prime has an aphrodisiac secret waiting at the end of the meal.
+I know that most people visit this beloved steak and seafood chain for the prime cuts and lobster bisque.
+But for those of us smart enough to eat lightly and save room for dessert, Ocean Prime has an aphrodisiac secret waiting at the end of the meal.
 It’s the Ocean Prime Warm Butter Cake.

 Now, if you’ve ever eaten at Ocean Prime and stuck around for dessert, you know what I’m talking about.
 But you don’t have to have dined at this steak palace to appreciate the finesse of a buttery rich, hot cake served with plump, scarlet berries.
-In fact, you don’t even need to plan a meal if you’re going to make Ocean Prime Warm Butter Cake.
-It’s one of those skip straight to dessert, taste bud tickling, make-me-your-love-slave recipes.
+You don’t even need to plan a meal if you’re going to make Ocean Prime Warm Butter Cake.
+It’s one of those skip-straight-to-dessert, taste bud-tickling, make-me-your-love-slave recipes.

 And since I happen to know an Ocean Prime publicist, I was able to wrangle a copy of this recipe for every crumb-licking, aphrodisiac-loving baker’s home cooking pleasure.
 (It pays to have friends in high places.)